 This dip is simply a few delicious ingredients on a bed on thick Greek yogurt in beautiful Canada Day colors.
 I will serve it with cucumber slices and pita wedges or pita chips.

 I also plan to make Ceviche and Salsa served with tortilla chips.

 Another Canadian traditional food is Bannock from the First Nations people.
 I was reminded recently of how my mom used to prepare it for us, wrapped around a stick and cooked over a campfire.
 This is so fun for kids and when it is done, there is a pocket in the middle to add some jam, nutella, a savory spread or just some butter.
 Here is a recipe and article on making Traditional Bannock from CBC or you can do what my mom did when we were camping and use Bisquick and water.
 Instead of cooking it in a pot or pan, gather sticks that are about 3/4″-1″ diameter (make sure they are clean on the roasting end).
 Form the dough over the last 6 inches of the stick then let everyone roast their own over the fire and once done fill with your favourite jam or eat with dinner like a biscuit.

-My top pick to make for dessert this weekend is Berry Parfaits.
-Simple and delicious, this is a kid pleasing dessert individually served in clear glasses to show off the fresh summer berries.
+My top picks for dessert this weekend are my easy and delicious Strawberry Rhubarb Shortcake or Berry Parfaits.
+Simple and delicious, these are kid pleasing desserts individually served in clear glasses to show off the fresh summer berries.
 Check out this Fool recipe from Flavour and Savour, it has a raspberry rhubarb blend which looks so yummy but I’m planning on keeping it even more simple and just using fresh berries.

 Do you have any Canada Day traditions?
 Did you try any of these recipes?
 I’d love to hear all about it below.